Yemaneab100/js-functions-understanding/README.md

 num = myFunction(num)
 num = myFunction(num)
 ```
+The code calls the myFunction function and passes one argument num 10.
+The function is decrising num by one each time it is called.
+End value of the return command will be 8, due to function called twice, and every time num has been decrised by 1.

 ### Q4
 What is the value of `add` and `num` at the end of the program?
 Why?

+ The code calls myFunction function and originaly passes two arguments num and add, however while calling the function num has been substituted with add.
+End value of add will be 1, due to function has been called twice (3-1-1=1).
+Value of num will not be changed to to not beeing used.

 ```javascript
 function myFunction(num) {